Stamp Duty and Land Registration Charges in Tamil Nadu

 Conclusion & Key Takeaways

-Buying property in Tamil Nadu comes with a significant registration cost of 11%, making it one of the highest in India.
-Being aware of land registration charges helps you:
+Land registration charges in Tamil Nadu comes with a significant registration cost of 11%, making it one of the highest in India.

 - Plan your property purchase better